IJuanTM/Simpl/README.md

 #### To get you started:

 - The src folder contains all the necessary files for your website.
-Just copy the `src` folder to a directory on your pc and rename the folder to your projects name.
+Just copy the `src` folder to a directory on your pc and rename the folder to your project's name.

 - Then add this folder to your localhost sites on your system.
 I recommend using WAMP or XAMMP on windows or mac.
 But this will also work on Linux using Apache.